 Did you know you can put hundreds of dollars back in your wallet every year just by changing the plastic you use at the supermarket register?

-The American Express Blue Cash Preferred Card offers 6% back on US supermarkets up to $6,000 each year, though there is a $95 annual fee.
+The Blue Cash Preferred® Card from American Express offers 6% back on US supermarkets up to $6,000 each year, though there is a $95 annual fee.
 Any spending past the annual $6,000 threshold earns just 1% cash back on this card.

 14. Check the Clearance Rack

 Senior discounts are a dying breed of savings, but some grocery chains still offer them.
-Ask your local grocery stores if they give seniors a discount — typically 5% or 10% off the bill — for shopping on a certain day of the week.
+Ask your local supermarket if they give seniors a discount — typically 5% or 10% off the bill — for shopping on a certain day of the week.

 Here are 10 grocery stores that offer senior discounts.
 But the best advice is this: Call ahead and confirm before showing up and expecting a discount.